You must be registered for the course before you can log in. See How To Register.

 - Log in to WebAdvisor

-If you are a GTU student, you will receive a WebAdvisor username and password from your school’s registrar.
-If you are not a GTU student, you will receive a username and password from CITS, the GTU’s Technical Support department, prior to your first GTU online course.
-You will also receive a Moodle enrollment key (one key per course) from Starr King’s online education office shortly before your SKSM online course begins.
-Use the username and password plus key to access your Moodle course and the GTU-specific Precourse.
+You will receive a WebAdvisor username and password from CITS, the GTU’s Technical Support department, prior to your first GTU online course.
+You will also receive a Moodle enrollment key (one key per course) from Starr King’s online education ofﬁce the Friday before your SKSM online course begins.

 - Save usernames, passwords and keys

 Keep your username, password and each course-specific enrollment key by you when you enroll in your courses.
-Contact the SKSM Online Education Director if you have not received a username, password and a key for each course by the first day of class.
+Contact the CITS, GTU Technical Support, for your username and password; or SKSM Online Education Director for your enrollment key for every course in the event that you have not received any of that information by the first day of class.

 - Access via Moodle